Ready to say goodbye to debt for good? Learn More

 How Do You Respond to a South Carolina Court Summons for Debt Collection?

-Whether your case is being heard in circuit court or magistrate court, you need to file an answer with the court listed on your summons or you risk losing the lawsuit automatically.
-An answer is how you acknowledge the lawsuit and get the chance to explain your side (or defenses) to the judge.
+📝 Whether your case is handled in circuit court or magistrate court, you’ll need to file an answer with the court listed on your summons by the deadline.
+An answer is your response to the lawsuit.
+It gives you the chance to explain your side and raise any defenses.
+If you don’t file an answer, the court may automatically rule in favor of the collector.

 How Do You Fill Out an Answer Form?